Frehley's Comet (album): Reception

 Greg Prato of AllMusic wrote that "Frehley's Comet is just as good (perhaps even better) than Kiss albums from the same era like Asylum and Crazy Nights but is a letdown when compared to 1978's far superior Ace Frehley", because "Ace was often swayed into replicating the then-flourishing keyboard-sweetened pop-metal (which) reigned supreme in 1987" instead of retaining his robust "guitar-fueled heavy metal" sound.
-Canadian journalist Martin Popoff judged positively the recording and described Frehely's Comet as "an extremely likable hard rock/metal album", "well-produced, big league, but warm and varied."
+Canadian journalist Martin Popoff judged positively the recording and described Frehley's Comet as "an extremely likable hard rock/metal album", "well-produced, big league, but warm and varied."

 In 2016, Eddie Trunk selected the album as one of the albums that "changed his life", for the TeamRock website.